 By making a small incision in your back, the doctor can then surgically remove larger kidney stones.
-Through this incision, the surgeon will then insert small telescopes and other instruments.
-You will need a general anesthesia for this procedure, and it’s very likely that you’ll be required to spend some recovery time in the hospital (usually around two to three days).
+Through this incision, the surgeon will then insert small telescopes and additional instruments.
+You will need general anesthesia for this procedure, and it’s very likely that you’ll be required to spend some recovery time in the hospital (usually around two to three days).

 Parathyroid Gland Surgery

 In some cases, calcium phosphate stones can be caused by the overproduction of hormone p by our parathyroid glands.
 These are located behind the thyroid gland on the neck, just below Adam’s apple.
 This condition is called hyperparathyroidism and usually starts with a benign tumor.
 Once this tumor is removed, the formation of this type of stones will be aborted.

 If diagnosed in time and treated with caution, kidney stones are unlikely to cause you a lot of problems.
 Although they may feel uncomfortable (especially when you pass them), they rarely cause any permanent damage.